JWKennington/JWKennington.github.io/content/posts/physics/gravity-em-field.md

 Title: Gravity of a Photon
-Date: 2019-06-12
+Date: 2019-06-15
 Category: Physics
 Tags: physics, gravity

 A friend, who focuses primarily on experimental particle physics, recently asked me an interesting question about gravity.
 Specifically, he asked how the presence of electromagnetic fields impacts the gravitational field.
-Applying some modern-physics reasoning, he proposed that electromagnetic fields should exert gravitational influence because photons have rest energy that can be viewed as mass in special relativity, and should interact gravitationally.
+Applying some modern-physics reasoning, he proposed that electromagnetic fields should exert gravitational influence because photons have momentum that can be viewed as mass in special relativity, and should interact gravitationally.
 I found this idea interesting, if a bit interpretive, and answered with the precise formulation of the impact of the electromagnetic field on the curvature tensor.
 He suggested I post this response in case anyone else finds it interesting; to colleagues working in classical or quantum gravity